gopeg/feedback/.github/ISSUE_TEMPLATE/harmonisation-project.md

 Provide information on the size of the tranformed data set.

+# Target Data set resources

+Provide links to the target data set, preferably published as a download service (Predefined / Direct access) with metadata.
+If the target dataset is also visible through the EDP, provide the EDP URL.

 # Effort / Time Spent

 Provide information on the amount of time you needed to create the transformation project. (in hh:mm)